awsdocs/aws-deeplens-user-guide/doc_source/deeplens-headpose-project-create-and-deploy-project.md

 1. After the project is successfully deployed, you can view the project output in one of the following ways:

    1. View the JSON\-formatted output published by the inference Lambda function in the AWS IoT Core console\.
-For instructions, see [View Your AWS DeepLens Project Output in the AWS IoT Console](deeplens-viewing-project-output-json.md)\.

    1. View streaming video in a supported web browser\.
 For instructions, [View Video Streams from AWS DeepLens Device in Browser](deeplens-viewing-device-output-in-browser.md)\.

 This completes this tutorial to build and deploy your head pose detection project\.